waidzsalome/TaLender/Student_doc.md

 - DESCRIPTION: Manages WebSocket-based real-time communication.
 - TECHONOLOGICAL SPECIFICATION:
   This module uses socket.io, a JavaScript library which allows to instantiate a pool of real-time rooms, which allow users to send and receive messages in real time using events instead of direct messages.
-  This implementation avoids having to periodically fetch chat data, since whenever a new message is sent, an event is generated for all the users in the chat room.
 - SERVICE ARCHITECTURE:
   Hybrid system combining Express endpoints and Socket.io for real-time messaging.
-When a message is sent via POST /api/messages/send, the module: - Stores the message in the Message collection using database. - Emits a newMessage event through Socket.io to all connected users in that chat room. - Updates the corresponding Chat document’s last_message field.
+When a message is sent via POST /api/messages/send, the module:
+  - Stores the message in the Message collection using database.
+  - Emits a newMessage event through Socket.io to all connected users in that chat room.
-  Clients join rooms identified by chatId.
+  - Updates the corresponding Chat document’s last_message field.
   This architecture ensures low-latency communication while persisting all messages to MongoDB for reliability.
   Inter-module communication:
   Relies on auth middleware for socket authentication.